oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 Not Applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency must designate a System Owner for the CloudSystem.
+- The organisation must designate a System Owner for the CloudSystem.
 - The System Owner must perform the relevant duties outlined in the Annex.

 ## Cyber security incidents